atomicwelding/sr-oven/README.md

 # sr-oven
-Control and monitor oven for Sr84 experiment.
+Control and monitor oven for Strontium experiment.

 ## Usage
-Please refer to corresponding markdown file in sr-oven-gui or srod directories.
+Please refer to corresponding markdown file in sr-oven-client or sr-oven-server directories.

 ## Contact

-Please mail ctfweld [ at ] gmail.com for any question.
+Feel free to mail ctfweld [ at ] gmail.com for any question.